 Some are free and others require payment; some lead to certification while others do not.
 Read the reviews and be an informed “consumer”.

 - Visit your campus career office for an individual consultation.

 - Create a LinkedIn profile.

-- Connect with alumni from your program.
+- Network with the alumni and the director of your program.